emqx/emqx-docs/en_US/changes/upgrade-4.3.md

 ## Important config changes

-- EMQ X now tries to use tlsv1.3 by default, please make sure openssl is up to date (1.1.1), otherwise SSL related configs such as `listener.ssl.external.tls_versions` may have to be changed to remove tls1.3 from the list.
+- EMQ X now tries to use tlsv1.3 by default, please make sure openssl is up to date (1.1.1), otherwise SSL related configs such as `listener.ssl.external.tls_versions` may have to be changed and remove tls1.3 from the list.
-- New configs `listener.ws.$zone.check_origin_enable` `listener.ws.$zone.allow_origin_absence` and `listener.ws.$zone.check_origins` for better websocket securty.
+- New configs `listener.ws.$zone.check_origin_enable` ,`listener.ws.$zone.allow_origin_absence` and `listener.ws.$zone.check_origins` for better websocket security.
 - Config `listener.ws.$name.verify_protocol_header` is replaced by `listener.ws.external.fail_if_no_subprotocol` and `listener.ws.external.supported_subprotocols`
-- Config `node.heartbeat` can not be overriden from environment variable `EMQX_NODE__HEARTBEAT`.
+- Config `node.heartbeat` cannot be overriden from environment variable `EMQX_NODE__HEARTBEAT`.
 To be fixed [#5929](https://github.com/emqx/emqx/issues/5929)
-- Set `log.formatter=json` to log in JSON format, but it may requre more CPU resources.
+- Set `log.formatter=json` to log in JSON format, it may requre more CPU resources.
-- Set `log.single_line=true` to collect logs in one line.
+- Set `log.single_line=true` to collect log entries in single lines.
-- Config `rpc.tcp_client_num` now defaults to 1.
+- Config `rpc.tcp_client_num` now is set to 1 by default.
 A value greater than 1 may cause messages out of order when sent between the nodes in a cluster.

 ### Important plugin config changes